aws-samples/aws-do-kubeflow/Container-Root/kubeflow/examples/distributed-training/pytorch/workshop/WORKSHOP_STEPS.md

 kubectl get nodes
 ```

-If the above command returns a list of nodes, then you may proceed to `step 2`.
+If the above command returns a list of nodes, then you may proceed to [step 2](https://github.com/aws-samples/aws-do-kubeflow/blob/main/Container-Root/kubeflow/examples/distributed-training/pytorch/workshop/WORKSHOP_STEPS.md#2-register-cloud9-environment).
 Otherwise, please double-check the `bootstrap.log` and CloudFormation stacks for any errors.
 Refer to the [Troubleshooting](https://github.com/aws-samples/aws-do-kubeflow/blob/main/Container-Root/kubeflow/examples/distributed-training/pytorch/workshop/WORKSHOP_STEPS.md#troubleshooting) section as needed.

 1.2 If you are running the workshop **at an AWS Event or with AWS teams**, Login to AWS Workshop Portal by clicking the button or browsing to https://dashboard.eventengine.run/